MingoLi/StreamlinedMarkingTool/README.md

 # Yet to be finished
 - Track the grading progress and be able to resume
 - diff output and sample solution
+- Given feedback with pre-defined marking sentences or using -m argument
+- grades statistics
+- Email notification
+-

 # Open source used:
 - cmd2